Quvia-Shadow-Organization/carbon-languages/README.md

 # Languages for the Carbon Class project
 The Carbon Class applications allow you to display it in multiple languages.
 We acomplish this using so called language files.
 A language file is a file in the JSON format, that contains all the text the application uses in the selected language.
 More information about JSON can be found [here](https://www.w3schools.com/whatis/whatis_json.asp).
 ## Editing and bug reports
-If you find any problem with translation, a misspelled word or now a language and want to create a new translation, there are two main ways you report this.
+If you find any problem with translation, a misspelled word or know a language and want to create a new translation, there are two main ways you report this.
 Pull Requests or Issues.
 ### Issues
 An issue is the simpler form.
 You can just create an issue (Click the issues tab and then new issue) and write your complaint there.
 Issues can take a while to review and more time to fix the problem, but if you don't feel like doing much else, then an issue is the right choice.
 ### Pull Requests